magento/merchdocs/src/marketing/prex-type-visualsim.md

 -  "You may also like"
 -  "We found other products you might like"
--  "Inspired by your style"
+-  "Inspired by this style"

 ## Example